 Getting out of these lakes before winter isn’t just a comfort thing.
 We passed over wrecks of a bunch of ships which sank in many cases because of ice or fierce winter gales.
 As one example, the brig Sandusky sank in 1871.
 All seven aboard died.

 Dottie probably thinks it was a conspiracy created by the dead sailors’ families to get insurance money, but either way we’re turning south none too soon.
 We don’t want to become a summer dive spot.

-They even loaned us the marina GEM car (which was just 2 seats shorter than Pearl from Rock Hall, Maryland.)
-Unfortunately, the car broke down 20 minutes and a couple of miles into the trip around town.
+They even loaned us the marina GEM car (which was just two seats shorter than Pearl from Rock Hall, Maryland.)
+Unfortunately, the car broke down twenty minutes and a couple of miles into the trip around town.
 The marina guy who came and rescued us from under the tree later said it was a bad battery, but Brent was driving so nobody really knows for sure.

 Our dear friend Deb Sydenham strongly recommended a visit to Tom’s Mom’s Cookies, so the one of us who likes cookies stopped by during our stroll through town.

 Apparently the cookies are delicious, and in fact they ship them around the globe so the claim of being “world famous” is closer to being true than the same claim by, say, Harold’s Fish & Chips in Killarney.
 Although Deb is married to our good friend Tom, we assume her suggestion was based on the cookies rather than on some undisclosed in-law relationship with Tom’s Mom.

 Perhaps the most surprising thing about the water up here in general and Harbor Springs in particular is the clarity.
 It’s just about like water in The Bahamas, if water in The Bahamas was 60°.
 We easily can see twenty feet or more to the bottom.
 We just can’t figure out where the fish hide.